Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Introduction

-Here we approach the problem from the local point of view although the 2nd and 5th conditions mentioned above hold for our approach.
-We consider a local patch of spacetime manifold about a fixed point which we call origin of that patch, in which no two geodesics intersect and where we consider scattering events to occur.
-This region may not be necessarily small; it depends on the background geometry such that in that region no two geodesics can intersect and focusing of geodesics is controlled by Ricci tensor through the Raychaudhuri equation \cite{kar2007raychaudhuri}, \cite{ellis2007raychaudhuri}.
-We assume that the interaction time scale between particles is very small compared to space like hypersurfaces that bound the compact region.
-In this region using Riemann-Normal coordinate (RNC) we can get the notion of free-states on the space-like hypersurfaces which bound this compact region.
-These can be measured by a local observer through local measurements only \cite{book:432248}.
+The second and fifth conditions mentioned above hold in our approach.
+We consider a local patch of spacetime manifold about a fixed point which we call the origin of that patch, in which no two geodesics intersect and where we consider scattering events to occur.
+This region may not be necessarily small; it depends on the background geometry such that in that region no two geodesics can intersect.
+The focusing of geodesics is controlled by the Ricci tensor through the Raychaudhuri equation \cite{kar2007raychaudhuri, ellis2007raychaudhuri}.
+We assume that the interaction time-scale between particles is very small compared to space-like hypersurfaces that bound the compact region.
+In this region using the RNC, we construct states which can be treated as asymptotic states on the above-mentioned space-like hypersurfaces within the limit of our approximation.
+These states become exact asymptotic states in Minkowski spacetime when the curvature vanishes.
+Moreover, by constructing such states, we are able to reproduce Green's function in curved spacetime obtained using RNC.
+These states can be measured by a local observer through local measurements only \cite{book:432248}.
 Our construction not only enables the calculation of scattering amplitudes which captures curvature effects but is also able to show that S-matrix in curved spacetime is a local observable and scattering amplitude of a process depends on the curvature of manifolds at the origin of different chosen patches.
 Therefore, it varies smoothly over the whole manifold.